abitofhelp/multi_module_bazels/README.md

 # multi_module_bazels

-This project demonstrates how to implement a monorepo using bzlmod and Gazelle.
+This project demonstrates how to implement a monorepo using bzlmod with multiple MODULE.bazel files and Gazelle.

 The issue is that Gazelle only permits configuring one go.mod file, which cannot have a path, in the root's MODULE.bazel, as shown below: